yaroslav-gwit/HosterCore/README.md

 </br>

 ## Leveraging modern SD-WAN and VPN technologies for scalable `Hoster` networks
-`Hoster` supports a variety of overlay network technologies like ZeroTier, Nebula, WireGuard, IPSec, OpenVPN, etc. Essentially anything FreeBSD supports `Hoster` has the ability to work with it.
+`Hoster` supports a variety of overlay network technologies like ZeroTier, Nebula, WireGuard, IPSec, OpenVPN, etc.
+Essentially `Hoster` supports anything FreeBSD supports.
+We haven't implemented any tight coupling in terms of networking, both VMs and Jails are connected to the outside world using bridge adapters.
+So as long as your VPN/SD-WAN supports a `bridge` mode you'll be fine.

 Check our documentation for the specific instructions on the tech stack of your own choice.

 ## Are there any plans to develop a WebUI?